revloc02/dndMarkdown/colver-5e-homebrew.md

 ### Select an Additional Feat

 Adventurers are exceptional specimens, and they have the talent to prove it.
-All characters may select one additional feat at character creation.
+All characters may select one additional feat at first level.

 ### Advantage on HP rolls